unmesh19/OOPs_concept/README.md

 ## Abstraction

-The `Abstraction` file (to be added) will encapsulate complex logic in abstract classes and interfaces, allowing users to work with simplified representations of the objects without exposing all the details.
+The `Abstraction` file will encapsulate complex logic in abstract classes and interfaces, allowing users to work with simplified representations of the objects without exposing all the details.

 ## Usage